steven-mcdonald/murakami_translators/README.md

 ## Overview

 As an avid reader of fiction, I have often wondered about the impact of the translator's style on a translated novel.
 In particular, I'd wondered about the works of Haruki Murakami.
 He writes in Japanese and has three main english language translators: Alfred Birnbaum, Jay Rubin and Philip Gabriel.
 How much of what I was reading was Murakami and how much was the translator?
-Did the different translators have different takes on the original work.
+Did the different translators have different takes on the original work?
 This seemed quite possible to me given the linguistic gulf between Japanese and English.

-Could Machine Learning be used to answer these questions?
+Could Machine Learning models trained to predict the translator of an unseen text help answer these questions?

 ## Objectives